isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 #### **A District of Books and Knowledge, Too**

 Mention Bras Basah Road to a Singaporean who lived through the 1970s and “books, stationery and printing services” are among the words which may spring to mind.
-Back then, the road which houses today’s Bras Basah Complex was identifiable with two rows of shophouses, famous for such services.
-Together with other education institutions in the area such as the National Museum and the National Library, the Bras Basah area was a place of knowledge and learning.
+Back then, the road and its surrounding areas used to housed many shophouses famous for such services.
+Some of the biggest names that once stood there included the Methodist Publishing House (MPH),  Together with other establishments in the area such as the National Museum and the National Library, the Bras Basah area was a place of knowledge and learning.

 ##### **Bookstores along Bras Basah Road**